chop-dbhi/django-pdfappend/README.md

 ##  Features
 1. Local caching of retrieved pdfs using the django file system cache
     1. Respects Expires tags
-    1. Uses If-modified-since or If-none-match (Etag support)
+    1. Uses If-Modified-Since or If-None-Match (Etag support)
-1. Supports concurrent requests using urllib3 connections pools and the workerpool module.
+1. Supports concurrent requests using urllib3 connection pools and the workerpool library.
 Configurable max_threads and max_connections_per_host
     1. Requests for pdfs across more than one server will automatically be threaded.
 Requests to a single server will be threaded once the number of requests rises above a configurable threshold.

 ## Note